Buddha Nature: Our Ground

 So, when we begin to meditate, the first and most important thing is to understand– what is our nature?
 What is everyone’s nature?

-This is a very important point, the first thing we need to learn if we are learning how to meditate.
+This is a very important point, the first thing we come to understand if we are learning how to meditate.
 This reminder inspires us to practice because we know that we can truly manifest awakening.

 Buddha Nature: Recall in Every Meditation Session

-When we begin a meditation session, the first thing is we have to remember is our Buddha nature.
+When we begin a meditation session, the first thing is we call to mind is our Buddha nature.

-Every single sentient being shares that same awakened and perfect nature–that’s really good news!
-We should remind ourselves of this repeatedly so that we firmly believe this crucial message.
+Every single sentient being from the grandest and the biggest to the tiniest, shares that same awakened and perfect nature.
+That’s really good news!
+We remind ourselves of this repeatedly so that we firmly believe this crucial message.

-When we begin our meditation session, every session, we need to recall this point.
-And we really have to feel confidence in this!
+And when we begin our meditation session, every session, we recall this point.
+And we really have to feel confident in this!
+Initially, we might experience doubts.
+But as we continue to practice, and we approach the world with this attitude, we will come to develop unshakeable trust.

 The essence of the Buddha’s wisdom and the essence of sentient beings’ minds is not different at all.
 The essence of wisdom and the essence of mind is emptiness, clarity, and self-awareness.
-Primordial self-awareness is Buddha Nature.
+Primordial self-awareness is Buddha nature.
+And every being possesses that nature.
+How wonderful!